scala-ide/scalariform/docs/source/README.rst

 Scalariform
 ===========

 Scalariform is a code formatter for Scala 2.8.
-It is both a stand-alone command line tool / library and an Eclipse plug-in.
+It is a library and a stand-alone command line tool, with integrations for Eclipse, TextMate and sbt.
 Currently, Scalariform supports only a limited set of options, although it is intended to be compatible with the recommendations of the `Scala Style Guide`_ (see below).
 Please let me know what other features people would like.